dtluther/now-thats-delicious/notes.md

 ### Setup
 1) Setup a MongoDB database
+    * Make sure you have MongoDB installed
     * Used mLab for this
         * MongoDB deployments &rarr; `Create New`
             * Cloud Provider: AWS
             * Plan Type: Sandbox (Free)
-            * AWS Reagion: US-East 1
+            * AWS Region: US-East 1
     * `variables.env` file to sync DB
         * Replace the `DATABASE` string with the string provided by mLab:
             * Should follow form: `mongodb://user:pass@host.com:port/database`